evkx/evkx.github.io/content/models/mercedes/eqc/EQC_400_4MATIC/_index.md

 The Mercedes-EQ EQC 400 4MATIC has several standard and optional driver assistance systems for better safety and comfort.

+**Cruise control** is a standard system on the Mercedes-EQ EQC 400 4MATIC.
+The cruise control system helps the driver keep a set speed.
+### Safety systems

 The Mercedes-EQ EQC 400 4MATIC has a **lane-keeping** assistant as a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, the system warns the driver if the vehicle leaves the driving lane.

-**Cruise control** is a standard system on the Mercedes-EQ EQC 400 4MATIC.
-The cruise control system helps the driver keep a set speed.

-**Adaptive cruise control** is an optional driver assist system.
-The adaptive cruise control system helps the driver keep a set speed and adjust the speed automatically based on traffic.
-Very convenient to have in rush traffic.

 **Side/blind spot assist** is a optional driver assist system.
 This side assist system helps to detect traffic in blind spots.

-**Autonomous driving** capabilities are available as an optional system.
-The system can steer the car and adjust speed depending on the environment.

 ## Transportation capabilities